Marrying a Citizen of France? How to Get a Green Card for Your New Spouse

 U.S. permanent residents (green card holders) cannot petition for fiancés.
 You would need to marry first, then apply for an immigrant visa.

-Application Process for Getting a Green Card Based on Marriage
+Overview of Application Processes for Getting a Green Card Based on Marriage

 The application process for a marriage- based green card involves multiple steps, most notably submitting forms and documents and attending an interview with U.S. immigration authorities.
 The purpose is to prove to the U.S. government that: